yasufum/spp-tmp/docs/guides/gsg/setup.rst

 Python 2 or 3 ?
 ---------------

-In SPP, Python3 is required only for running ``spp-ctl`` and SPP CLI.
-Python2 is not supported anymore.
+Python2 is not supported anymore for SPP.

 Reference